HamStudy/examtools-docs/content/docs/about/verification-faq.md

 systems use for verifying call sign ownership.
 If you think you have a better way we welcome the suggestion.
 Here are the problems it needs to solve:

-* Provide reasonably certain evidence that you have control of an ownership of the license which can't be easily faked by someone with five minutes and a Photoshop-like tool.
+* Provide reasonably certain evidence that you have control and ownership of the license which can't be easily faked by someone with five minutes and a Photoshop-like tool.
 * Not expose any more information than is actually required to the ExamTools system.